77063code/aaliya-gallery/README.md

 	3. Made the message icon a little bigger so easier to click
 	4. There is upload file as part of this version, but hasnt been tested
 	5. Register button added to the home page

+V1.6
+1. Branch - store-image
+2. Date - 05/24/20
+3. Features
+    1. Added a banner to all the pages which linke back to the home page
+    2. The images on home page and forms now scroll under the banner, so it always stays in place
+    3. When resubmitting on login page after an error, the previous error message disappears
+    4. Instead of name, ask for separate firstname and lastname for browser, artist and teacher
+    5. The login is via email and not loginid anymore
+    6. Homepage displays first name instead of loginid
+    7. Added a pre-load script to upload page to check if there is a valid logged in user and is an artist
+    8. Using email instead of loginid when resending activation email
+    9. Added title and height to the images model
+    10. displayname and height will have to be deleted as part of the 2nd part of the commit
+    11. Cleaned up error display on register pages, but still not very clean and problems on firefox